cryptape/ckb-unisat-poc/README.md

 ## P2TR Address Issue
 We examined the `signMessage` API and discovered its lack of support for schnorr signatures.
+As its document describes, only "ecdsa"(secp256k1) is supported.
 Upon transitioning to the Taproot (P2TR) address type, we obtained the public key for Ada:

 ```javascript
 > await unisat.getPubkey();